 To view the entire collection, click here and view by gallery, list, grid, or slideshow.
 You can modify your search by title or date, if you already know what you want.

-Once you find your image, click on it and it will open in a new web page with a download dropdown menu on the left beneath the image.
-Choose GIF, JPG, or TIF.
+Once you find the free images you want, download them and choose GIF, JPG, or TIF.
 Select TIF if you are working on a print project.

 Los Angeles County Museum of Art (LACMA)